fga-eps-mds/MeasureSoftGram-CLI/README.md

 # Documentation

 The documentation of this project can be accessed at this website: [Documentation](https://github.com/fga-eps-mds/2021-2-MeasureSoftGram-Doc).

+# Contribute

+Do you want to contribute with our project?
+Access our [contribution guide](https://github.com/fga-eps-mds/2021-2-MeasureSoftGram-CLI/blob/develop/CONTRIBUTING.MD) where we explain how you do it.

 # Another informations
 Our services are available on [Docker Hub](https://hub.docker.com/):